Digital therapeutics: Methodologies

 Digital therapeutics can be used for a variety of conditions.
 There is no single methodology used in the practice of digital therapeutics.
 Many approaches use methods based upon cognitive behavioral therapy to spur patients to make lifestyle changes, reinforced with gamification, peer support, and in some cases telehealth such as coaching or psychotherapy.
 The method can be used to manage and improve outcomes in numerous conditions, including type II diabetes, Alzheimer's disease, dementia, congestive heart failure, chronic obstructive pulmonary disease, asthma, lung disease, obesity, substance abuse, ADHD, insomnia, hypertension, anxiety, depression, and others.

 Methodologies can be as simple as psychoeducation or sending notifications designed to alter behavior to patients who are at risk of obesity or diabetes and as complex as administering an ingestible radio tag that communicates with an external sensor to monitor the efficacy of a given medication.
 Diabetes and obesity prevention and management is a major focus in the field of digital therapeutics.
 Connected devices like insulin pumps, blood glucose meters, and wearable devices can all send data to a unified system.
 The therapy also uses self-reported data like diet or other lifestyle factors.
 It is also often used to monitor the potential for heart and lung conditions and change behaviors like smoking, poor diet, or a lack of exercise.

 Digital therapeutics can also be used to treat patients with psychological and neurological symptoms.
 For example, patients with disorders like ADHD, depression, and anxiety can receive cognitive behavioral therapy via their mobile devices.
 One study looked at the efficacy of avatar-based therapeutic interventions to reduce depressive symptoms.
+There is also evidence of how Avatar therapy can help in reducing the distress caused by voices in schizophrenia.
 Another study analyzed seven clinical trials to demonstrate the efficacy of a digital therapeutic in significantly reducing blood pressure.
 A preliminary study suggested that a mobile mindfulness app may be able to decrease acute stress while improving mood.